 How Does LyondellBasell Industries's Debt Impact Its P/E Ratio?

-Net debt totals 61% of LyondellBasell Industries's market cap.
+LyondellBasell Industries's net debt is 67% of its market cap.
 If you want to compare its P/E ratio to other companies, you should absolutely keep in mind it has significant borrowings.

 The Bottom Line On LyondellBasell Industries's P/E Ratio

-LyondellBasell Industries's P/E is 5.6 which is below average (14.7) in the US market.
+LyondellBasell Industries's P/E is 5.1 which is below average (13.0) in the US market.
 The P/E reflects market pessimism that probably arises from the lack of recent EPS growth, paired with significant leverage.
-Given LyondellBasell Industries's P/E ratio has declined from 8.7 to 5.6 in the last month, we know for sure that the market is more worried about the business today, than it was back then.
+What can be absolutely certain is that the market has become more pessimistic about LyondellBasell Industries over the last month, with the P/E ratio falling from 7.4 back then to 5.1 today.
 For those who prefer to invest with the flow of momentum, that might be a bad sign, but for deep value investors this stock might justify some research.

 Of course, you might find a fantastic investment by looking at a few good candidates.
 So take a peek at this free list of companies with modest (or no) debt, trading on a P/E below 20.